richa-repo/DevOps-Project/README.md

 # 🥘 Food Order Website Complete Course
-In this course, you'll learn to Create a Complete Dynamic and Fully Functional Website using PHP prrogramming language and MySQL Database.
+In this course you'll learn to Create a Complete Dynamic and Fully Functional Website using PHP prrogramming language and MySQL Database.

 # ⚙️ Technology Used